Fix Issues Fast +AI

 European Accessibility Act (EAA) Requirements

-The European Accessibility Act (EAA) is a law that requires sellers across the European Union to follow a unified and clear set of accessibility rules.
-The EAA serves two primary purposes: (1) ensuring people with disabilities can actually use everyday products and services, and (2) making it easier for sellers to sell throughout Europe.
+The European Accessibility Act (EAA) is a law that requires manufacturers, importers, distributors, and service providers that operate in the European Union to follow a unified and clear set of accessibility rules.
+The EAA serves two primary purposes: (1) ensuring people with disabilities can actually use everyday products and services, and (2) making it easier for companies to sell throughout Europe.
 Instead of dealing with different requirements in each country, organizations now have a single accessibility standard to follow.

 In this plain language guide, we will clearly explain who the EAA applies to, compliance requirements, and best practices for being in compliance.
 We’ve also published a more brief European Accessibility Act summary with less details if you’re just interested in an EAA overview.

-Disclaimer: This post does not constitute legal advice.
-We recommend consulting with your counsel on EAA compliance.
+Disclaimer: This post is our interpretation of the EAA and does not constitute legal advice.
+Consult your counsel on EAA compliance.

 Who Must be EAA Compliant?